ks465/yii2-utils/documents/widgets-confirm-button.md

 All of widget config elements are optional.
 They have defaults when required.

 + `id` is used for setting up the javascript assets.
 It is really important when there is more than one ConfirmButton on a page.
-This is set to a unique string if ommited.
+This is set to a unique string if omitted.
 + `type` is the dialog type from ConfirmButton::TYPE_* constants, which are equivalent to [\kartik\dialog\Dialog::TYPE_*] ones.
 Default is [ConfirmButton::TYPE_DANGER].
 + `formID` is the ID of the form to submit and this button is part of.
 + `buttonLabel` a text to show on the submit button in the form.
 Default is `بنویس`.